Wijnaldum rescues PSG after Lens leave Messi in a daze

 It is a second draw in as many matches for the Qatar-owned club, who extend their lead at the top of Ligue 1 to 13 points from Marseille, beaten 2-1 at home by Brest earlier on Saturday.

-Despite their big lead at the top of the table, it was yet another unsatisfactory performance from Mauricio Pochettino's disjointed team of superstars, who have usually had enough individual talent to get results this season but have rarely convinced.
+Despite their big lead at the top, it was yet another unsatisfactory performance from Mauricio Pochettino's disjointed team of superstars, who have usually had enough individual talent to get results this season but have rarely convinced.

-Six of their league wins in this campaign have come with goals scored from the 79th minute onwards, and here they were rescued by Wijnaldum's last-gasp intervention.
+"Lens is a very good team and very physical.
+They made us suffer.
+Overall I think we knew how to suffer in different periods of the game and I think the draw is a fair result," Pochettino told broadcaster Canal Plus.

+"It wasn't our best night but the effort was there and when the effort is there you have to congratulate the players, but we know very well we need to do better."

 It was a PSG side missing Neymar, who is out with an ankle injury and not expected to return before mid-January, while their nine-goal top scorer Mbappe was rested at kick-off before coming on to help save the day.